 Other treatment strategies used at Greater Bunbury Psychology Services include Acceptance and Commitment Therapy (ACT), Schema Therapy (ST), Solution Focused Therapy (SFT) and Mindfulness Based Therapy (MBT).

-Fees for counselling sessions vary according to the therapist you are seeing.
-Discounted rates apply to full-time students, unemployed, pensioners and Health Care Card holders.
+Psychological counselling sessions are exempt from GST, however, services or reports billed to an agency (e.g. Employment Assistance Programs, external agencies or organisations) are subject to GST.
+Discounted rates apply to full-time students, unemployed, pensioners and Health Care Card holders, subject to prior approval.
 Our psychologists are registered providers with Medicare and various health funds to allow patients to access rebates when available.

 If you are referred to a psychologist by your GP or psychiatrist with a Mental Health Care Plan, you can claim a Medicare rebate of $84.80 per session for up to 10 sessions of psychological therapy per calendar year.

 Medicare rebates are available for psychological treatment by registered psychologists under the Australian Government’s Better Access to Mental Health Care initiative.
 This scheme provides considerable financial assistance to people living with mental health problems, allowing them greater access to psychologists and providing more affordable mental healthcare.